'Flop Accounts' Are the New Teen Thing on Instagram

 “I don’t know how Facebook works because I don’t use it, but it’s easier to spread misinformation on Instagram because we have the Explore feed,” said Markus, a 15-year-old in South Carolina who is an admin on the account @nonstopflops.
 He said that he hasn’t come across tons of misinformation himself, but he has seen a lot of what he describes as propaganda.

-Flop account admins said that if it was determined that they had spread fake news or false information, they’d remove it, but they try to do their own research and not rely on follower’s words.
-When followers do call foul on a post, they ask them to provide backup and sourcing before they take their post down.
+Flop-account admins said that if it was determined that they had spread fake news or false information, they’d remove it, but they try to do their own research and not rely on the word of a follower.
+When followers do call foul on a post, admins ask them to provide backup and sourcing before they take their post down.

-In the meantime, several teens said they also hope that flop accounts remain a teen thing.
-Flop accounts feel like a refuge for some kids whose parents don’t align with their politics or beliefs, and they worry that older people joining the community would just get confused or ruin it.
+Several teens said they hope that flop accounts remain a teen thing.
+The accounts feel like a refuge for some kids whose parents don’t align with their politics or beliefs, and they worry that older people joining the community would just get confused or ruin it.

-Siva Vaidhyanathan, a professor of media studies at the University of Virginia, said he thinks flop accounts are a good thing.
-“You have people engaging directly with claims about the world and arguing about truthfulness and relevance in the comments, it’s good that that’s happening,” he said.
-“If young people are getting more politically engaged because of it all the better.”
+Siva Vaidhyanathan, a media-studies professor at the University of Virginia, said he thinks flop accounts are a good thing.
+“You have people engaging directly with claims about the world and arguing about truthfulness and relevance in the comments.
+It’s good that that’s happening,” he said.
+“If young people are getting more politically engaged because of it, all the better.”

 Yes, abolish ICE and make immigration completely and utterly unregulated.
 That will have absolutely no negative repercussions whatsoever. -🎲 As a Mexican-American I believe I.C.E is necessary as immigration is growing, I fully understand why people are illegally coming here because Mexico is not safe, and a lot of Hispanic countries are not either.
 I have not fully formed an opinion on it but I feel like I.C.E can handle things better than they are now -🛸

-“One thing when we’re talking about teens is that they’re still in those formative years, this point in time where they’re kind of figuring out what their beliefs are,” said Jeffrey Lyons, an assistant professor of political science Boise State University, adding that social media allows teens to be exposed to a broader variety of viewpoints than they’d likely encounter offline.
+“One thing when we’re talking about teens is that they’re still in those formative years, this point in time where they’re kind of figuring out what their beliefs are,” said Jeffrey Lyons, an assistant professor of political science at Boise State University, adding that social media allow teens to be exposed to a broader variety of viewpoints than they’d likely encounter offline.

-“You need a core set of beliefs to find who you are,” said Alma.
+“You need a core set of beliefs to find who you are,” Alma said.
 “Whose opinions about what is going on now are more important than the people who are growing up now, who are experiencing it now, whose ideas and opinions are molded by what’s going on now?”

 We want to hear what you think.
 Submit a letter to the editor or write to letters@theatlantic.com.